cloudops/k8s_tf_demo/README.md

 ## `k8s_worker.sh`

 Create a couple VMs with the following specs.
-Expect to have to troubleshoot if you use resources than specified.
+Expect to have to troubleshoot if you use less resources than specified.

 ```bash
 # CentOS 7.4